A popular question we get from readers is…

 Step 2: Figure Out the Size of the Generator You’ll Need

-Now that we have the total wattage that our camper could use at any given time, it’s time to select the size of the generator we will need.
+Now that we have the total wattage that your camper could use at any given time, we need to check our RV’s amp rating, which is typically a 30-amp or 50-amp.

 Step 3: Find the Perfect Generator